title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 };

 This function accepts the data that the user puts in the form.
-It uploads the image to IPFS via Pinata and gets the IPFS hash, which is the basis for the link to the published file.
+It uploads the image to IPFS via Pinata and gets the IPFS hash, which identifies the published file and allows clients to request it later.

 Then it calls the contract's mint entrypoint and passes the NFT data as bytes, as the TZIP-12 standard requires for NFT metadata.